All the best Cyber Monday deals you can shop at Amazon

 Steelcase Series 1 Work Office Chair ($352.75, originally $395; amazon.com)

-Our top pick for best office chair is now down to its lowest price ever.
+Our top pick for best office chair is now discounted to just over $352.
 It’s one of the most customizable, high-quality, comfortable office chairs on the market.

 ____________________________________________________________________________